EddieAbbondanzio/eddieabbondanz.io/content/post/homelab/diy-elitedesk-g3-800-sff-nas/index.md

 OS wise it's running Debian 13 (Debian is my goto for servers) and uses [ZFS](https://pve.proxmox.com/wiki/ZFS_on_Linux) to run both drives in RAID1 so they're mirrored for redundancy.

 In terms of NAS functionality I use [Samba](https://www.samba.org/) to create network accessible shares.
-I considered using NFS since almost all of my devices run Linux but I do plan on running 1 Windows device in the future so I wanted the NAS to support Windows as a precaution.
+I considered using NFS since all of my devices run Linux but in the future I plan on adding a Windows device to my fleet so I wanted the NAS to support Windows as a precaution.
 It also has [Syncthing](https://syncthing.net/) installed so it's automatically backing up my laptop in realtime.

 Security wise both 12tb drives are encrypted via a ZFS dataset and the ZFS encryption key file is stored on the boot drive that gets encrypted via LUKS.

 Since I'll need to unlock the boot drive each time it turns on I installed [dropbear](https://github.com/mkj/dropbear) so I could SSH in to enter the passphrase.
-I then took this one step further and wrote a python script that I run from my laptop to automate unlocking the boot drive.
+I then took this one step further and wrote a python script that I can run from my laptop to automate unlocking the boot drive.

-In the event the boot drive was to fail I should be able to reconfigure a new one in about 30 minutes because I provisioned the server using ansible and wrote some scripts to generate a debian preseed file so I have an ISO that's pre-configured and can be ran as an automated install.
+In the event the boot drive were to fail I should be able to reconfigure a new one in about 30 minutes because I provisioned the server using ansible and wrote some scripts to generate a debian preseed file so I have an ISO that's pre-configured and can be ran as an automated install.

 Ansible and a Debian preseed may be overkill for provisioning a personal sever but this is my 6th server I've set up now and I'm getting tired of doing it manually so I wanted to try out automating the process.